-After an auto accident you can face huge medical bills on top of your regular bills that pile up while you are unable to work as a result of your injuries.
+After an auto accident you can face huge medical bills on top of your regular bills that pile up while you are unable to work as a result of your injuries, not to mention your lost wages.
 You may have a very difficult and painful physical recovery ahead of you, and if you were traveling with loved ones, you may also be grieving or caring for someone else who was injured or killed in the same accident.
 The money you can receive for your injuries can never make everything alright, but it can relieve the pressure from you and your family and ensure your financial security.

 We have assisted countless people with auto accident claims throughout the Southeast over the years and offer free claim evaluations.

 Driver negligence is the most common factor in auto accidents.
 Examples of driver negligence that can cause an auto accident include:

 - Intoxication with alcohol, illicit drugs, or prescription medication

 - Running a red light or stop sign